garfix/richard/tests/integration/schank/README.md

 - Pandora (1982) Faletti            Event,(Meta-)Goal,Plan  planning, meta planning
 - Unix Consultant (1982) Wilensky   __uses Pandora__        ask questions about UNIX
-- FAUSTUS (Pamela) (1983) Norvig                            integration of previous system using frames
+- FAUSTUS (Pamela) (1983) Norvig    Frame                   integration of previous system using frames

 The book "Into the heart of the mind" (Frank Rose, 1984) writes about the period in Berkeley.